mneri/csv/IMPLEMENTATION.md

 while preventing high-value inputs from wrapping around and colliding with our bitmask.

 Once a character passes our filter, we know for a fact that it is one of our control tokens.
 Now, instead of a slow `switch` statement, we use a compressed _lookup table_ packed inside a single 64-bit constant.
+This is step two.

 ```java
 return (int) (0x00_00_20_20_00_00_98_05L >>> (c + 1)) & 0x7;